 Does the thought of having your teeth cleaned make your entire body tense with fear?
-Would you rather endure the agony of a toothache than step foot in a dentist’s office?
+Would you rather endure the pain of a toothache than step foot in a dentist’s office?
 You’re not alone.
-A lot of people are so phobic about going to the dentist that they prefer not to have any treatment.
-For people who avoid dentists like the plague, sedation dentistry may take away some of their anxiety.
+A lot of people are so phobic about going to the dentist that they prefer not to have any treatment, even when they really need treatment.
+For people who avoid dentists like the plague, sedation dentistry can take away some of their anxiety.
 Sedation can be used for everything from invasive procedures like a root canal to a simple dental cleaning.
-How it’s used depends on the severity of the fear.
+How it’s used simply depends on the severity of the fear.

-Sedation dentistry use medication to help patients relax during dental procedures.
+Sedation dentistry uses medication to help patients relax during dental procedures.
 It is sometimes referred to as “sleep dentistry,” although that’s not entirely accurate.
-Patients are usually awake with the exception of those who are under general anesthesia.
+Patients are usually awake, with the exception of those who are under general anesthesia.
 There are two levels of sedation used in our office, and we’ll help you choose which one is right for you.
 The two types are:

-You breathe nitrous oxide — otherwise known as “laughing gas” — combined with oxygen through a mask that’s placed over your nose.
+You breathe nitrous oxide, otherwise known as “laughing gas,” combined with oxygen through a mask that’s placed over your nose.
 The gas helps you relax.
 Your dentist can control the amount of sedation you receive, and the gas tends to wear off quickly.
-This is the only form of sedation where you may be able to drive yourself home after the procedure.
+This is the only form of sedation where you can drive yourself home after the procedure.
 (Plus, it’s laughing gas.
 Everyone should experience it at least once.)

 - Moderate sedation (formerly called “conscious sedation”) — you may slur your words when speaking, and not remember much of the procedure.